Taburis/xlib/docs/Math/Lebesgue-Integral.md

 $$
 where $\lbrace f_n\rbrace$ is a sequence of simple $\mu$-measurable functions convergent to $f(x)$ uniformly.

+:::note Remark:
-**Remark**: This definition is valid since the following conditions hold:
+This definition is valid since the following conditions hold:
 1. The limit exists for any $f_n$ uniformly convergent to $f$.
 Suppose $f_n,f_m$ are functions uniqformly convergenet to $f$, then
 $$